Teaching a beginner to ride a horse

 - Finally, once the lesson has finished, advise your fledgling rider on the essential steps they will need to take once the horse has returned to the stable.
 Teach them how to warm down the horse, dismount safely, and once down from the horse, how to remove and store essential tack.
 Get the rider to check the horse’s condition, carrying out grooming as necessary.
 This will help a novice to appreciate that equine maintenance is just as important as the horse riding process itself.

-How to Choose a Riding School for Your Child
+How to Choose the Right Riding Instructor

 Diagnosing and treating horses with lice